huy/bash_vim_tmux_quickstart/react.md

       return <h1>Hello, {props.name}</h1>;
     }

-A component can be created by extending `React.Component`, which offers fine grain way to customize a component
+A component can be created by extending `React.Component`, which offers a fine grain way to customize a component

     class Welcome extends React.Component {
       render() {